 - Have you ever thought of becoming a school principal?

 - Can you define your philosophy of teaching?

-Personal preferences matter a lot
+Personal preferences matter

 To be objective, many principals, members of internal HR committees and Departments of Education, or whoever is going to interview you, are not real HR professionals.
 They are not going to use any scientific methods to analyze your answers to interview questions.

 They are just men and women with good interests–to help the youngsters to find their way in life.
 And they want to do a good job themselves. . . .
 Like everyone else, also they look for good colleagues, for colleagues they will feel good with, for nice people who will help them to reach their worthy goals.

 Personal preferences are important.
 You should do your best to build a good relationship with the interviewers.
 I know it’s not common in many other interviews.
 But in this case, it is a must if you want to succeed.
 Smile, be friendly and easygoing.
 Try to tune yourself on the wavelength of the interviewers.

 Do not forget to ask questions, get involved